wildcardjoker/PlayersGuide/Part4/level52/FinalBattle/README.md

 ### The Player Decides Objectives

-- The game shoudl allow a human player to play it by retrieving their action choices through the console window.
+- The game should allow a human player to play it by retrieving their action choices through the console window.
 For a human-controlled character, the human can use that character's standard attach or do nothing.
 It is acceptable for all attacks selected by the human to target the first (or random) target without allowing the player to pick one specifically.
 (You can let the player pick if you want, but it is not required.)
 The following is one possible approach:

 ````console
 It is TOG's turn.